-- a.
-Be committed to paper and be a stand-alone document. - b.
-Be developed with opportunities for significant input from appropriate constituent groups inside and outside athletics. - c.
+- Be committed to paper and be a stand-alone document; - b.
+Be developed with opportunities for significant input from appropriate constituent groups inside and outside athletics; and - c.
 Must be adopted formally by the institution's final authority in such matters (i.e., chancellor/president or board of trustees) to ensure that it carries the commitment and support of the entire institution.

-Racial or Ethnic Composition of Personnel - New Race/Ethnicity Categories Chart (IPEDS) Operating Principle 3.2, Self-Study Item No. 8
+Racial or Ethnic Composition of Personnel - New Race/Ethnicity Categories Chart Operating Principle 3.2, Self-Study Item No. 8

-Indicate the number\ of individuals in each racial or ethnic group for each personnel group listed below for the three most recent academic years.
+Indicate the number of individuals in each racial or ethnic group for each personnel group listed below for the three most recent academic years.
 List the most recent academic year's data first.

 Note: (1) Use the definition of staff members that is included in the certification of compliance forms.
-(2) "F" refers to full-time staff employees who are considered by the institution as 1 FTE (full-time equivalency) in the athletics department(s) and "P" refers to part-time staff employees who are less than 1 FTE in the athletics department(s).
+(2) "F" refers to full-time staff employees who are considered by the institution as one FTE (full-time equivalency) in the athletics department(s) and "P" refers to part-time staff employees who are less than one FTE in the athletics department(s).

-R acial ar d Ethn ic Gro oup
+R acial ar nd Ethr nic Gro up

-America /Alaskai n n Native Asian Native aiian/Pa Islander acific ck /Afri America Hisp anic /La ntino White /Non-Hi spanic Non-F Resident Alien Two o r More Races τ J nknow i n
+erican I askan N Asian ive Haw ack/Afri America His panic/La atino White :/Non-H ispanic Non- Residen t Alien Two o r More Races Unknow 'n

 Year 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3

 Senior Administrative Athletics Dept. Staff F

 Other Professional F

 Athletics Dept. Staff Р

+Hand Canahas F

-Head Coaches F P
+Head Coaches Assistant Coaches Р

-Assistant Coaches F P
+Assistant Coaches F

+T-4-1- (f- :: Р

-Totals (for Athletics Dept. F
+Totals (for athletics F

-Personnel Personnel Р
+department personnel) Р

 Faculty-Based Athletics Board or Committee Members F

-Other Advisory or Policy- Making Group Members F
+Other Advisory or Policy-Making Group Members F

-\For athletics department personnel serving in more than one capacity (e.g. assistant athletics director and head softball coach), use decimals in the appropriate athletics staff or coach groups to indicate the approximate percentage of a full-time position devoted to each role, with the understanding that one staff member cannot count as more than one equivalency.
+For athletics department personnel serving in more than one capacity (e.g. assistant athletics director and head softball coach), use decimals in the appropriate athlet ics staff or coach groups to indicate the approximate percentage of a full-time position devoted to each role, with the understanding that one staff member cannot count as more than one equivalency.